ceramic-skate0/Ceramic/README.md

 # Ceramic
-A simple .MET application I built to do common Red Teaming things for me.
+A simple dotNET application I built to do common Red Teaming things for me.

 # Contrib
 - Open an Issue
 - Do it yourself via a Pull Request

 ## FYSA:
 As of 01Jul21 ummm defender flags this tools when its compiled as 'VirTool:MSIL/BytzChk.C!MTB' says this tool is used to make malware.
 Seems a little much but when your crawling Github looking to flag repo's with Key words guess this fits the bill.
+This is likely because i left a compiled version in the releases XD and some automated scraper got it and said bad strings.

 # Usage:
             CeramicSkate0's 1 stop shop in dotnet to do random Red Team tasks via 1 app.